-This is reflected in the sustainability of the settlements of the villages and it is what the Parishes of Upper Poppleton and Nether Poppleton would wish to see developed on the brownfield area at the Former British Sugar Site (FBSS) reflecting a mix of housing that supports young and elderly.
+This is reflected in the sustainability of the settlements of the villages and it is what the Parishes of Nether and Upper Poppleton would wish to see developed on the brownfield area at the Former British Sugar Site (FBSS) reflecting a mix of housing that supports young and elderly.

-Within Upper Poppleton and Nether Poppleton designated parish area sustainability means the development of proposals that this Neighbourhood Plan seeks to promote by:
+Within Nether and Upper Poppleton designated parish area sustainability means the development of proposals that this Neighbourhood Plan seeks to promote by:

-- Building a mix of housing on allocated sites, particularly ST1(CYC unadopted Local Plan reference), with the correct amenities to allow communities to develop. - Protecting agricultural land and green belt land from inappropriate development and retaining its growing potential and open character. - Ensuring that houses are not built as schemes that see one size fits all, stratifying the housing types to match the needs of people at different stages of their housing life cycle and hence building communities and cohesion. - Ensuring that any housing developments within the historic villages of Upper Poppleton and Nether Poppleton are commensurate with the setting in terms of building materials, layout and garden space as set out the in the Poppleton Village Design Statement (2003)(PVDS). - Making sure that further business park developments are maintained within the current locations. - Ensuring that historic views of York and the Minster in particular are retained. - Ensuring that appropriate transport links are in place so that the village is not a continual rat-run used to avoid congestion on the A 1237 Outer Ring Road. - Ensuring that there are safe cycle/pedestrian shared spaces within the village and connecting to the City of York to promote healthy living for all.
+- Building a mix of housing on allocated sites, particularly ST1(CYC unadopted Local Plan reference), with the correct amenities to allow communities to develop. - Protecting agricultural land and green belt land from inappropriate development and retain its growing potential and open character. - Ensuring that houses are not built as schemes that see one size fits all, stratify the housing types to match the needs of people at different stages of their housing life cycle and hence build communities and cohesion. - Ensuring that any housing developments within the historic villages of Nether and Upper Poppleton are commensurate with the setting in terms of building materials, layout and garden space as set out the in the Poppleton Village Design Statement (2003)(PVDS). - Making sure that further business park developments are maintained within the current locations. - Ensuring that historic views of York and the Minster in particular are retained. - Ensuring that appropriate transport links are in place so that the village is not a continual rat-run used to avoid congestion on the A 1237 Outer Ring Road. - Ensuring that there are safe cycle/pedestrian shared spaces within the village and connecting to the City of York to promote healthy living for all.